yisi23/pagebox/README.md

 <meta name="pagebox" content="WyJkZWZhdWx0Iiwic3RhdGljIl0=--c8303f09f8a5e2ac9b70d5b4dbdc44ca25c97c8a">
 ```
 HMAC, signed same way as Rails cookie.
-With each request server side checks something like `if current_page_permissions.include?(:following)` or with more handy DSL.

 ## Attack Surface.
 Before any XSS could pwn the entire website: